hashnfv/hashnfv-escalator/doc/04-Use_Cases_and_Scenarios.rst

 If a site failure during an upgrade, the roll-back missing any minimal state/data loss can cause an affect/failure to the depended site.

-==Consider one site of ARNO release first.
-Then, multi-site in the future.==
+.. <hujie> Consider one site of ARNO release first.
+Then, multi-site in the future.